Travelgate/documentation/kb/faqs/glossary.md

 A data structure that stores multiple elements (such as the number of occupancies in a Search) in a single variable.
 Arrays allow efficient handling of lists of information, making it easier to process bulk data in queries or responses.

 - **Ask-AI**
-It is Travelgate's Discord channel that allows users to interact with AIna, Travelgate’s multilingual assistant, to ask questions or retrieve information.
+The "Ask-AI" channel on Travelgate’s Discord allows users to connect with AIna, Travelgate’s multilingual assistant, to seek answers and gather information.

 - **Auto-connection (auto-activation)**
-A feature that automates the setup and activation of connections and credentials between Buyers and Sellers, removing the need for manual configuration.
+A process that automates the setup and activation of connections and credentials between Buyers and Sellers, reducing or eliminating the need for manual configuration.

 - **Availability**
 Refers to whether a product, such as a hotel room, is open for booking during a specific search period.
 Availability data is essential for determining whether a reservation can be made.